Gambling Act 2005

 The Gambling Act 2005 authorises the conduct of small lotteries (eg a sweepstake, a raffle or draw, etc) by societies for raising money for charitable, sports and other similar purposes, otherwise than for private gain.
 The non-commercial society on whose behalf the lottery is promoted must first be registered with the appropriate authority, and the lottery must be conducted in a manner complying with the Act.

-For more information please take a look at the documents below:
+For more information please see the Gambling Commission website.

 If the authority propose to refuse to register the society they must first give the society an opportunity of being heard, and eventually notify their decision to the society.
 If registration is finally refused the society has a right to appeal to the Magistrates Court within 21 days of receipt of the notice of decision.